How to Make Real Writing Progress in 15 Minutes a Day

 The trick is to be prepared for those small bursts of time so that nothing stands in your way.

-5 Tips to Get the Writing Done in Short Bursts of Time
+5 Tips to Real Writing Progress in Short Bursts of Time

 1. Have Your Tools With You